paperpatch/sorting_visualizer/README.md

 Go to [Sorting Visualizer](https://paperpatch.github.io/sorting_visualizer/) and navigate through Sorting Algorithm choices of Merge, Quick, Selection, Heap, Insertion and Bubble Sort.

+Features:
-Either randomly generate inputs by clicking on the `Generate` button or manually insert your own inputs.
+  - Generate array of inputs by clicking on the `Generate` button or manually inserting your own inputs

-Users are able to hit the pause or play button to stop or start the algorithm.
+  - Hit the pause, play, and reset button of the execution.
+  - Alter the speed of execution.
+  - Displays total swaps required per sorting algorithm.
+  - Displays total comparisons made per sorting algorithm.
+  - Displays time taken (approximate by comparisons) per sorting algorithm.

 ## Deployment